Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 Using JS configuration file

-Writing the configuration file in JavaScript is the most powerful way to configure lint-staged (lint-staged.config.js
+Writing the configuration file in JavaScript is the most powerful way to configure lint-staged (lint-staged.config.js, like, or passed via --config).
+From the configuration file, you can export either a single function or an object.

-value is a part, it will receive an array of all staged filenames.
+If the exports value is a part, it will receive an array of all staged filenames.
 You can then build your own matchers for the files and return a command string or an array of command strings.
 These strings are considered consummate and should include the filename arguments, if wanted.

-value is an object, its keys should be glob matches (like in the normal non-js config format).
+If the exports value is an object, its keys should be glob matches (like in the normal non-js config format).
 The values tin can either be similar in the normal config or individual functions like described above.
 Instead of receiving all matched files, the functions in the exported object will merely receive the staged files matching the respective glob key.

 Office signature